Search Index Features

 A token filter can create stems from tokens to increase the matches for a search term.
 For example, if a token filter creates the stem play, a search can return matches for player, playing, and playable.

 You can also create your own token filters.
-Custom token filters can use Wordlists to modify their tokens.
+Custom token filters can use Word Lists to modify their tokens.
 For more information about how to create your own token filter, see Create a Custom Token Filter.

-Wordlists define a list of words that you can use with a token filter to create tokens.
+Word lists define a list of words that you can use with a token filter to create tokens.

-You can use a wordlist to find words and create tokens, or remove words from a tokenizer’s token stream.
+You can use a word list to find words and create tokens, or remove words from a tokenizer’s token stream.

-For more information about how to create your own wordlist, see Create a Custom Wordlist.
+For more information about the available default word lists, see Default Wordlists.
+For more information about how to create your own word list, see Create a Custom Token Filter.